• Skip to primary navigation

 • Change up the flavour of this pickle dressing by using a different type of mustard such as spicy mustard or yellow mustard or by adding different herbs or spices.

-• The ingredients in this dressing will settle when stored in the fridge so give it a quick shake or stir before using again.
+• The ingredients in this dressing will settle when stored in the fridge so give the jar a quick shake before using it again.

 A jar of dill pickle salad dressing on a cutting board.